No core is provided in the coreless induction furnace. A crucible of more convenient shape can be employed.

 - There is little wastage of heat in eddy current heating as heat is produced in the body to be heated up directly.

-- The heat can be made to penetrate into the metal surface to any desired depth.
+- The heat can be made to penetrate the metal surface to any desired depth.

-- It is the costly method for the production of heat.
+- It is a costly method for the production of heat.

 - The initial cost of eddy current heating apparatus is high.

-Eddy current heating is used for the heat treatment of metals i.e. annealing, tempering, surface hardening etc.
+Induction heating is used for the heat treatment of metals i.e., annealing, tempering, surface hardening, etc.